-July 3, 1776, John Adams wrote a letter to his wife Abigail in which he described
+July 3, 1776, John Adams wrote a letter to his wife Abigail, describing

 these momentous events.
-This is what he wrote:
+This, in part, is what he wrote:

 second day of July, 1776, will be the most memorable epoch in the history of